MFoxx/talaria/README.md

 Choose `server` on the workstation that owns the repositories and tools, and `client` on the machine initiating work.
 See [Installation and setup](docs/install.md) for requirements, security tradeoffs, and non-interactive configuration, and [Providers](docs/providers.md) for tool-specific setup and arguments.

+For agent-facing setup and CLI guidance, install the skills from [talaria-skills](https://github.com/MFoxx/talaria-skills).

 Then verify the host and start a task:

 ```sh